nikita-moor/dictionaries/docs/howto.md

 This type of dictionaries works similar to websites:

+1. Download the most recent version of the dictionary.
-1. Follow steps 1-2 from above.
+1. Extract files from the archive.
 1. In GoldenDict, open menu Edit > Dictionaries.
-1. Switch to the tab "Websites".
+1. Switch to the tab Websites.
-1. Press button "Add…" and fill values of the new item:
+1. Press button "Add…" and fill new item:
   - enabled: ☑ (on);
-  - as link: ☐ (off);
+  - as link: ☑ (on);
   - name: on your choice (does not matter);
-  - address: `file:///c:/Schrevel1831-grc-lat-html/index.html` (adapt it to the real path to the "index.html"; it should start with 'file:///'; use "forward" slashs instead of backslash).
+  - address: `file:///C:/Users/user/Documents/Eulexis-html/index.html` (adapt it to the real path to "index.html"; it should start with 'file:///'; use "forward" slashs instead of backslash).

 ## Updating dictionary

 If you are updating an old dictionary, simply replace it with files from new release.
-Then open menu File > Rescan Files.
-For HTML dictionaries it may require to restart GoldenDict (File > Quit, then start application).
+Then open menu File&nbsp;>&nbsp;Rescan Files.